 “I had some wonderful volunteer experiences at a therapeutic horseback riding center and volunteering at a camp for children with muscular dystrophy, which helped me find my passion,” Taryn said.
 “From there, I was able to use my experiences teaching swim lessons to start an adaptive swim program at the center I was teaching at.
 Ultimately, a family friend knew a child life specialist and introduced me to the thought of this career.
 I researched and was immediately hooked on child life!”

 Call (502) 629-7725

 Tests and procedures can seem scary, painful or traumatic to a child.
 An imaging test such as a computed tomography (CT) scan, can be challenging for a child — sitting still or feeling scared about being in a small space.
 Another big part of a child life specialist’s role is providing support for children during such procedures.
-Child life specialists talk with children about their fears and concerns and provide support — helping the child conquer his or her fears, and helping providers get the information they need to treat the child.
+Child life specialists talk with children about their fears and concerns and provide support — helping the child conquer their fears and helping providers get the information they need to treat the child.

 Helping kids be kids

 Child life specialists also help kids be kids.
 Getting a diagnosis such as childhood cancer can mean a lot of time away from school, friends and activities.
 Child life specialists help children stay on track with their social and emotional development while in the hospital.